lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 With the polygon clipped and projected to the image plane, we can begin scan-line processing (**Figure 3-22**).
 The first step identifies the initial scan-line intersected by the projected polygon.
 This is found by sorting the vertices' *y* values.
 We then find the two edges joining the vertex on the left and right sides.
 Using the slopes of the edges along with the data values we compute delta data values.
 These data are typically the *R*, *G*, and *B* color components.
 Other data values include transparency values and *z* depth values.
 (The *z* values are necessary if we are using a *z*-buffer, described in the next section.)
 The row of pixels within the polygon (i.e., starting at the left and right edges) is called a *span*.
 Data values are interpolated from the edges on either side of the span to compute the internal pixel values.
 This process continues span-by-span, until the entire polygon is filled.
 Note that as new vertices are encountered, it is necessary to recompute the delta data values.

 The shading of the polygon (i.e., color interpolation across the polygon) varies depending on the actor's interpolation attribute.
 There are three possibilities: *flat*, *Gouraud*, or *Phong shading*. **Figure 3-7** illustrates the difference between flat and Gouraud interpolation.
-Flat shading calcu-lates the color of a polygon by applying the lighting equations to just one normal (typically the sur-face normal) of the polygon.
+Flat shading calculates the color of a polygon by applying the lighting equations to just one normal (typically the surface normal) of the polygon.
 Gouraud shading calculates the color of a polygon at all of its vertices using the vertices' normals and the standard lighting equations.
 The interior and edges of the poly-gon are then filled in by applying the scan-line interpolation process.
 Phong shading is the most realistic of the three.
 It calculates a normal at every location on the polygon by interpolating the vertex normals.
 These are then used in the lighting equations to determine the resulting pixel colors.
 Both flat and Gouraud shading are commonly used methods.
 The complexity of Phong shading has prevented it from being widely supported in hardware.

 ## Z-Buffer